prometheus/docs/content/docs/specs/native_histograms.md

 OTel has a dense rather than a sparse representation of buckets.
 One might see OTel as “Prom with only one span”.

+The Prom _zero bucket_ is called _zero count_ in OTel.
+(Prom also uses _zero
+count_ to name the field storing the count of observations in the zero bucket).
-The Prom _zero bucket_ is called _zero count_ for OTel, but works the same, including the existence of a _zero threshold_.
+Both work the same, including the existence of a _zero threshold_.
 Note that OTel implies a threshold of zero if none is given.

 (TODO: The OTel spec reads: “When zero_threshold is unset or 0, this bucket stores values that cannot be expressed using the standard exponential formula